How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 Get Screen Coordinates with Python (PyAutoGUI)

 Python's PyAutoGUI library is the most popular cross-platform tool for automating mouse movements and reading screen coordinates.
 It works on Windows 11, macOS, and Linux with the same API.
+For the complete fix for DPI-scaled multi-monitor setups, see our PyAutoGUI Coordinates guide.

 Basic PyAutoGUI Coordinate Reading